 When the beverage is fizzy enough, pour it into a glass bottle through a sieve.
 If you made the beverage with water, than add juice, and seal it right away.
 Keep it in the refrigerator and serve cold.
 If you made the beverage with juice, than sieve it and seal it right away.
 Rinse the water kefir grains under cold running water to remove fruit and other remains.
 The grains are now good for another fermentation process.
 And remember, The fizzy nature of your drink is in relation to activity of the bacteria, as well as the sugar content and fermentation time.

 Warning: You should use a high-quality pressure resistant glass jar to avoid cracking and breakage.

 Recipe is created by Mrs Urška Fartelj for Kefirko recipe booklet.

-Get your Kefirko kefir maker here.
+Get your Kefirko kefir fermenter here.